mustafahafidi/QC-to-LH/README.md

 ### 2) Design the tool and implement it

 - :heavy_check_mark: Check Template Haskell and GHC Plugin
-- :heavy_check_mark: Parse property declaration as a String
+- :heavy_check_mark: Parse property declaration given as a String
-- :heavy_check_mark: Build refinement type and body of the proof of the parsed property
+- :heavy_check_mark: Build refinement type and proof body of the parsed property
+- :heavy_check_mark: Build a syntactic sugar quasiquoter
+- :heavy_check_mark: Possibility to pass options to the custom quasiquoter
+- :heavy_check_mark: Parse options to automatically generate ple annotation, ignore, reflect
 - [..]
-Build a syntactic sugar quasiquoter
+Add an option `debug` for debugging to view generated ref. type and body

 ### 3) Write paper/thesis describing the whole work (can happen in parallel to the work)